dustinwicker/dustinwicker.github.io/_teaching/20120-06-22-web_scraping.md

 * Being able to effectively web scrape means the _**internet is your database**_
 * The technique can be utilized in multiple different ways, ranging from scraping pertinent data from COVID-19 related websites to help fellow volunteers create an altruistic meta-platform (link to FightPandemics) that brings people and organizations together to selling items on Poshmark (put link in for post to this) to scraping Google Search results. (to decipher trends and patterns?)

-This tutorial details how to pull 2020 Mustang information from Ford's site using a popular open-source web-based automation tool called Selenium (link).
+This tutorial details how to pull 2020 Mustang information from Ford's site using a popular open-source web-based automation tool called [Selenium](https://selenium-python.readthedocs.io/).

 Run the code as you're following along and also give link to Google Colab file on Github.